Mario (franchise): 2023 animated film

 The Super Mario Bros.
 Movie was released on April 5, 2023, by Universal Pictures in North America and Oceania.
 Produced by Illumination and Nintendo, the film stars the voices of Chris Pratt as Mario, Anya Taylor-Joy as Peach, Charlie Day as Luigi, Jack Black as Bowser, Keegan-Michael Key as Toad, Seth Rogen as Donkey Kong, Fred Armisen as Cranky Kong, Kevin Michael Richardson as Kamek and Sebastian Maniscalco as Foreman Spike.
 Charles Martinet, Mario's in-game voice actor, also provided cameo roles.
 The directors were Aaron Horvath and Michael Jelenic, the developers of Teen Titans Go!, while Matthew Fogel wrote the screenplay.
 Shigeru Miyamoto and Chris Meledandri are the producers.

-A sequel, The Super Mario Galaxy Movie, is set to be released on April 3, 2026.
+A sequel, The Super Mario Galaxy Movie, was released on April 1, 2026.